Ready for a Change? Here's How You Can Get Into IT — With Zero Experience

 You'll need to create a new resume with relevant experience listed and tailored specifically for the kinds of roles you're trying to land.
 Employers are highly likely to take a look at your LinkedIn page during the application process.
 Using your new resume, you should revise your profile to make sure the two match up.
 You should also take time to write a new cover letter that explains your prior experience, how it'll be useful in your new role, and why you're interested in changing industries.
 This will help answer a lot of questions if your resume piques their interest.

 Getting certified may be the fastest way to break into information technology.
 While a tech degree can take 1-4 years, certifications can be studied for and earned in just a few weeks.
-Entry-level certifications like the ITIL, CompTIA A+, Network+, and Security+ — found in our entry-level Computer User Support program — can lay the foundation for roles in networking and cybersecurity later in your career.
+There are many comparisons between getting a degree or earning certifications, but a degree isn’t necessary for entering the IT workforce.

 By getting certified, you'll show potential employers that you have the skills they need.
 This can go a long way towards making up for a lack of experience.
 For some roles, the right certifications will put you higher in the stack than applicants with limited experience and no certifications.
 Best of all, certifications can help open up more entry-level opportunities instead of just taking the first IT job that comes your way.